MrZhuNi/salome_shape/doc/gui/Introduction.rst

 .. centered::
    Preferences - Visualization tab

+**Input fields**:

+- **Result color** selects default shading color for objects from **Results** branch;
+- **Group color** selects default color for objects from **Group** branch;
+- **Construction color** selects default color for objects from **Constructions** branch;
+- **Part color** selects default color for parts shown in Partset;
+- **Field color** selects default color for objects from **Field** branch;
+- **Body deflection coefficient** defines default deflection coefficient for objects from **Results** branch.
+A smaller coefficient provides better quality of a shape in the viewer;
+- **Construction deflection coefficient** defines default deflection coefficient for objects from **Construction** branch.
+A smaller coefficient provides better quality of a shape in the viewer;
+- **Reference shape wireframe color in operation** selects default color used for wireframe visualization of objects used in active operation;
+- **Result shape wireframe color in operation** selects default color used for wireframe visualization of result in active operation.
+Click **See preview** button to show result;
+- **Multi selector item color in operation** selects default color used for wireframe visualization of objects selected in propertry panel to distiguish them among all objects used in active operation;
+- **Color of removed feature in operation** selects default color used for visualization of sketch entities to be removed during  Trim/Split operations;
+- **Color of sketch plane** selects default shading color for objects from **Results** branch;
+- **Hidden faces transparency** defines default transparency value for hidden faces;
+- **Dimension arrow size**  defines default size of arrows for extension line showing dimensional constraint;
+- **Dimension font** defines font used for value of dimensional constraint;
+- **Dimension value size**  defines default size of value for dimensional constraint;
+- **Sketch dimension color**  defines default color of dimensional constraint;
+- **Construction plane color** selects default color for Construction planes;
+- **Sketch entity color** selects default color for sketch objects;
+- **Sketch external entity color** selects default color for external objects selected as reference during sketch creation/edition;
+- **Sketch auxiliary entity color** selects default color for sketch auxiliary objects;
+- **Sketch overconsrtaint color** selects default color for sketch with redundant constraints;
+- **Sketch fully consrtaint color** selects default color for sketch with zero degrees of freedom.

 To redefine any color click on the corrersponding line to acccsess **Select color** dialog box

 .. image:: images/select_color.png